Frequently Asked Questions About Writing for NAQT

 How are writers paid?

-Writers are paid by check on a quarterly basis.
+Writers are paid by check or Zelle on a quarterly basis.
 Writers regularly earning over $100 per month may elect to be paid monthly.
-If a quarterly check would be under $25, the payment is carried forward until the total amount due to the writer exceeds $25 or the writer leaves NAQT.
+If a quarterly payment would be under $25, it is carried forward until the total amount due to the writer exceeds $25 or the writer leaves NAQT.

 Writers are classified into “tiers” based on the typical quality of their questions.
 Writers in higher tiers are credited with payment for a question as soon as they write the question; writers in lower tiers are credited with payment for a question when the question is accepted by a subject editor.
 Writers are reviewed periodically for potential classification into a different tier.